Links on Android Authority may earn us a commission. Learn more.

 4. Smart homes don’t have to be expensive

-SmartThings and HomeKit both maintain a laundry list of partner brands and compatible devices on their respective websites.
-Hubitat and Home Assistant don’t offer certifications because of their open nature but work with more devices than you’d expect.
+Assuming you’ve picked Thread, Zigbee, or Z-Wave as your smart home protocol, there’s no reason to stick to one brand or ecosystem.
+SmartThings and HomeKit both have a laundry list of partner brands and compatible devices on their respective websites.
+Hubitat and Home Assistant don’t offer certifications because of their open nature, but work with more devices than you’d expect.

-If you’re a bit more adventurous, lesser-known options like Xiaomi’s Aqara, eWelink’s Sonoff, and Ikea’s Trådfri platforms are worth a look too.
+If you’re a bit more adventurous, lesser-known options like Xiaomi’s Aqara, eWeLink’s Sonoff, and Ikea’s Trådfri platforms are worth a look too.
 In my experience, devices from these brands almost always deliver acceptable results at a fraction of the cost.

 Ikea and Xiaomi smart home products offer acceptable performance at impressively low prices.

-5. The cloud isn’t reliable: smart homes still need manual control
+5. The cloud isn’t reliable — smart homes still need manual control

 Personally, I use wireless, battery-operated Zigbee switches that sit right next to my dumb switches.
 I’ll admit that it isn’t the prettiest solution, but you could get proper in-wall solutions too.
-Switches from Lutron and Inovelli come highly recommended but be warned that they do cost a fair bit more.
+Switches from Lutron and Inovelli come highly recommended, but be warned that they do cost a fair bit more.

 See also: The best automation apps for Android

 Hopefully, my findings will help make your home automation journey a bit easier.
 My final piece of advice would be to start small — try limiting yourself to a couple of devices and sensors at first.
 You can always deploy more hardware incrementally, depending on your needs.

 This approach also lets you gain valuable real-world experience.
 You might eventually realize that certain things aren’t worth automating.
-Building a smart home and getting it to work for you truly is a marathon, not a sprint.
+Building a smart home and getting it to work for you is a marathon, not a sprint.